valkey-io/valkey-doc/docs/data-types/streams.md

 ## Learn more

-* The [Redis Streams Tutorial](/docs/data-types/streams-tutorial) explains Redis streams with many examples.
+* The [Streams Tutorial](/docs/data-types/streams-tutorial) explains Streams with many examples.
-* [Redis Streams Explained](https://www.youtube.com/watch?v=Z8qcpXyMAiA) is an entertaining introduction to streams in Redis.
+* [Streams Explained](https://www.youtube.com/watch?v=Z8qcpXyMAiA) is an entertaining introduction to streams in Redis.
-* [Redis University's RU202](https://university.redis.com/courses/ru202/) is a free, online course dedicated to Redis Streams.
+* [Redis University's RU202](https://university.redis.com/courses/ru202/) is a free, online course dedicated to Streams.